4socks/socks4/draft-vance-socks-v4.md

 Two primary operations are defined: CONNECT and BIND.

+# Conventions and Terminology

+{::boilerplate bcp14-tagged}

+This specification uses the following terms:

+* Client (Application Client): The program requesting a connection to an application server through the SOCKS server.
+* SOCKS Server: The host, typically at a firewall, that intermediates the connection between the Client and the Application Server.
+* Application Server: The host to which the Client ultimately wishes to connect (e.g., a Telnet daemon, an HTTP server).
+* TCP Session: A connection established using the Transmission Control Protocol (TCP).
+SOCKSv4 only supports TCP sessions.
+* DSTIP (Destination IP): The IP address of the Application Server, as specified in the SOCKS request.
+* DSTPORT (Destination Port): The port number of the Application Server, as specified in the SOCKS request.
+* USERID: A variable-length, NULL-terminated string identifying the client's user on the local system.
+* NULL: A byte of all zero bits, used to terminate the USERID field.
+* IDENT: A protocol (as described in RFC 1413) used by the SOCKS server to verify the user identity of the client.

 # CONNECT Operation

 The client MUST initiate a CONNECT request when it desires to establish an outbound TCP connection to an application server.